 There is no definitive answer to how many credit cards are too many, as it depends on various factors.
 Having three to five credit cards is generally a good range for most people, as it provides a mix of benefits and rewards without increasing the risk of overspending or hurting your credit score.
 Ultimately, the key is to use credit cards responsibly, pay your bills on time, and keep your balances low to maintain good credit health.

-Dovly is a free automated credit engine that helps people have the best possible personal credit scores by removing inaccurate information from their credit reports.
+Dovly is a free AI credit engine that helps people have the best possible personal credit scores by removing inaccurate information from their credit reports.
 Contact Dovly today to learn more.